cloudstateio/springboot-support/docs/src/main/paradox/conventions.md

  (entity.getSimpleName() + "ServiceDescriptor" for example)

- @@@ note { title=Important } Remembering that the first letter must always be lowercase, as well as the method and variable naming convention in Java @@@
+ @@@ note { title=Important }

+ Remembering that the first letter must always be lowercase, as well as the method and variable naming convention in Java

+ @@@

-Then you will need to use the name property of the '**@Bean**' annotation and define the name following these conventions.
+then you will need to use the name property of the '`@Bean`' annotation and define the name following these conventions.

-If your entity class is called ShoppinCartEntity then you can declare the beans as below:
+If your entity class is called ShoppingCartEntity then you can declare the beans as below:

 @@snip [ShoppingCartEntity.java]($base$/docs/src/tests/paradox/ShoppingCartEntity.java) { #shopping-cart-descriptors }